This is the stillpoint of solstice:

 and green-blooming yellow dock.

-I can’t see all the way to its top;
+I can’t see all the way to the top;

 I crane my neck to see the branches